 As you have seen before, the verb fevelâ means to speak.
 You have also studied the verb fevelâ in its present indicative conjugation as a model for verbs ending in â in their infinitive form, in the notes for verse 8 on that page.

-In the current verse, you find fevelâ used its masculine, third-person singular, imperfet indicatîf conjugation: al fevelave.
+In the current verse, you find fevelâ used in its masculine, third-person singular of the imperfet indicatîf form al fevelave.

 dut il mont al fevelave la stesse lenghe

 the whole world spoke the same language